Frequently Asked Questions

 Is the course for classroom use or individual study?

 The course is designed to be effective for self-paced individual study or classroom use.
 If you are completing the course through independent study, you can read the lessons, watch the videos, and complete the knowledge checks without further instruction.
 In a classroom environment, the course may be used to supplement additional classroom courseware, or it may be used on its own, depending on the choices made by your instructor or learning center.
+Teacher lesson plans are available in English on the Downloadable Resources.

 What if I do not use Microsoft products, or have older versions installed?